iqbal-arif/C-/Doc/Questions.md

     2. A switch construct must include a default switch section.

     3. The colon at the end of the case label is optional.

+LOOP
+*****

+1. Which of the following for statements is correct?

+    1. for (int x = 20: x < 80: x++)

+    2. for (int j = 0; j == 80; j + 1)

+    3. for (int counter = 20; counter < 80; counter++)

+    Correct!
+This example shows the correct syntax for initializer, condition, and iterator.

+2. Which statement can be used to exit out of the for loop?

+    1. break;

+    Correct!
+The break keyword can be used to exit a for loop.

+    2. exit;

+    3. return;

+3. Which of the following correctly describes a behavior of either a do-while or while iterative statement?

+    1. A do-while statement executes a code block zero or more times.

+    2. A while statement executes a code block at least once.

+    3. A do-while statement executes a code block at least once.

+    Correct!
+The do-while will iterate through a code block at least one time.
+Code execution will exit the iteration loop once the while expression at the end of the code block evaluates to true.

+4. A developer needs to capture user input inside a loop.
+The user enters the keyboard combination ctrl + Esc to exit the iteration when they're done entering information.
+Which is the best iteration statement for this purpose?

+    1. while

+    2. for

+    3. do-while

+    Correct!
+The do-while will allow the developer to check each entry by the user until they enter the special keyboard combination to exit.